KareemEngSamy/30-Projects-of-AI-Development/README.md

 29. Movie Rating Prediction using Collaborative Filtering
 30. Automatic Essay Grading using BERT

----

 ## Goal

 - Strengthen AI/ML fundamentals
 - Build practical, working projects quickly
 - Gain hands-on experience with libraries like TensorFlow, Scikit-learn, NLTK, spaCy, and more
 - Share progress daily for consistency

----

-## How to Use

-- Each project is in its own folder
-- Open the folder to view the Python scripts and notebooks
-- Run the code in your local environment

----

 ## Tech Stack